Doctoral dissertation (finished June 2022, approved September 2022)

 keywords: timbre, pitch–noise continuum, music analysis, timbral composition, Froise, noise music, spectromorphology, timbre space, advanced instrumental sounds, timbral descriptors, complex timbres, timbral voice-leading, sound situations, sound dramaturgy.

 My written doctoral dissertation on “The Noise-Pitch Continuum in Timbral Music” at HAMU, Prague is finished.
 It studies works of timbre-based repertoire with a novel analytical method for 288 pages in five chapters.
 This dissertation project at HAMU, Prague lasted from October 2018 to June 2022, with Michal Rataj as my main supervisor.
-As of June 28, 2022, the dissertation is awaiting approval and the defense event will take place in Prague on September 13, 2022.
+After completion on June 28, 2022, the defense event took place in Prague on September 13, 2022.

-Online access to the publication will be given here shortly.
+Online access to the publication was given in 2023 here.

 ■ Abstract.
 The rich acoustic world of noisy sounds has been used to different effects by composers during the last decades.
 However, only limited theorisation exists of noise composition and methodical saturated timbral composition, a lack which this study will address.
 Analysis of musical scores is conducted on recent works by acclaimed composers such as Bauckholt, Furrer, and Sciarrino.
 Passages are analysed using a set of timbral-morphological descriptors that are developed for the pitch–noise continuum and its intermediate timbral region.
 A spectrally reductive analytical tool is proposed to facilitate theory formation and composing, particularly with the rare instrumental sounds that lie perceptually between noise and pitch, here labelled Froise.
 Different functions and contexts of Froise sounds are demonstrated in the repertoire to derive common strategies of timbral movement.